networkteam/filestore/README.md

 ## Features

+* Identify uploaded files as hashes (e.g. for reference in a database)
+* Implementations
   * Local file storage (in a directory with subdirectories derived from hash prefix)
-* Identify uploaded files as hashes (e.g. in a database)
+  * S3 based file storage (tested with MinIO and AWS S3)

 ## Scope

-Store uploaded files locally or in an object store (S3) with a consistent interface.
-Add capabilities for image processing with e.g. imgproxy.
+An abstracted file storage in webapps is the main use case.
+It is well suited to handle file uploads, retrieval and deletion.
+With the integration of image processing like [imgproxy](https://imgproxy.net/) it provides a simple and efficient way to handle files and images in webapps.
+When storing files in S3 a webapp can be run stateless which simplifies container deployments.

 ## Install